Adolfo Ruiz Cortines: Domestic politics

-On 14 October 1951, Ruiz Cortines was named candidate for the presidency by the Institutional Revolutionary Party (PRI) by the incumbent president, as was the practice.
-The PRI was the dominant party and Ruiz Cortines's electoral victory was entirely expected.
-On 1 December 1952, he assumed the presidency of the republic.

 After the corruption scandals of the Alemán years, he wanted to give a new image to the government and re-establish its credibility.
 His credo was "austerity and moralization".
+He prosecuted several of Alemán's political and business associates who had enriched themselves during the previous administration.
+He suspended all government contracts in 1953 to cut waste and to root out corruption.

 He exercised tight control of public expenditure, supported the construction of roads, railways, dams, schools and hospitals.
 He also implemented a plan called "March to the Sea", which had the aim of shifting population from the highlands to the coast, and making better use and development of marine and coastal resources.
 Under this program, malaria was eradicated.
 He created the Rural Social Welfare Program to improve the living conditions of the rural population and encouraged land distribution.
 Large foreign estates were expropriated.
 Furthermore, he implemented the Farm Security program to protect farmers from natural disasters.

-At the beginning of his term, President Ruiz Cortines sent a bill to amend Article 34 of the Constitution, to grant women equal political rights with men; this granted the vote to Mexican women.
+At the beginning of his term, President Ruiz Cortines sent a bill to amend Article 34 of the Constitution to grant women equal political rights with men, which granted the vote to Mexican women.
 To promote measures to meet the need for homes, he created the National Housing Institute.
 He gave a stimulus to industry, particularly small- and medium-sized, and laid the foundation for the development of the petrochemical industry and promoted the creation of jobs.

 In response to the technical advances in the field of nuclear energy, and considering that Mexico could not remain unaffected by this development, he created the National Nuclear Energy Commission.
 Primary and secondary education were boosted greatly.
 He specially supported the polytechnic university.
-Ruiz equipped the facilities of the National Autonomous University of Mexico (UNAM) and began subsidies to support universities through the republic.
+Ruiz Cortines equipped the facilities of the National Autonomous University of Mexico (UNAM) and began subsidies to support universities through the republic.